-4RFCs 2205-2216 and RFC 1633
+&lt;sup>4RFCs 2205-2216 and RFC 1633

-$^{{}^{5}}m RFC~2212$
+${}^{5}\text{RFC} 2212$

-$^{^{6}}$ RFC 2211
+${}^{6}\text{RFC} 2211$

-to provide Quality of Service to the selected flows.
+forwarding have knowledge of the flow, or connection, that the packet belongs to.
+This knowledge consists of information that is needed to produce deterministic network characteristics in terms of available bandwidth, delay, jitter and packet loss to the flow.
+In essence, the Integrated Services aims to provide Quality of Service to the selected flows.
 The implementation and realization of the Integrated Services in an IP router is open for vendors but a committed effort has been seen in realizing the RSVP -protocol.

-2.2 RSVP - Resource reSerVation Protocol
+3.2 RSVP - Resource reSerVation Protocol

 The RSVP was designed to enable the senders, receivers, and routers of communication sessions to communicate with each other in order to set up the necessary router state to support the IntServ service classes.
-RSVP accommodates all kinds of connection types, including multicast, it uses soft state, and it is designed to be relatively easy to implement in the Internet routers [7, 9].
+RSVP accommodates all kinds of connection types, including multicast, it uses soft state, and it is designed to be relatively easy to implement in the Internet routers [8, 10].
 RSVP identifies a communication session by the combination of destination address, transport-layer protocol type and destination port number.
 The primary messages used by the RSVP are the PATH and the RESV message: